-The design of this study uses a quantitative research approach using primary data as the main database for all responses from the questionnaire used by the researcher to all selected respondents (Sugiyono, 2018).
+The design of the approach in this study uses a research approach Quantitative with Using primary data as the main database for all responses from the questionnaire used by the researcher to all selected respondents (Sugiyono, 2018).

-The population in this study is all Village BUM managers in Riau Islands Province, with a total of 1245 managers.
-To determine the number of samples in this study, the researcher used the Slovin formula as the basis to find and determine the number of respondents, which can be seen in the description below:
+The population in this study is all Village BUM managers in Riau Islands Province which totals 1245 managers.
+To determine the number of samples in this study, the researcher uses the slovin formula as the basis to find and determine the number of respondents which can be seen in the description below: